 It is difficult to still be shocked by the Chinese Communist Party, such is the immorality sewn into their every action.
 The contents of last week’s BBC report, however, on the systematic rape taking place inside Xinjiang’s concentration camps, was astonishing nonetheless.
 As is the case with every aspect of the Chinese state’s purge of Uighur Muslims, there was a bone-chilling discipline to the reported mass sexual assault.
 The barbarity is not spontaneous or impulsive, but rigorously structured and planned; it is not mindless violence, but deliberate, meticulous, state-orchestrated oppression.

 Each time one of these heart-breaking stories from Xinjiang arrives, the official responses are the same.
 From the West: outrage, condemnation, and avowals to investigate further.
 From China: outrage, condemnation and sweeping denials of what it, too, likes to call ‘fake news.’
-It would be easy to see it as an international impasse, but in actuality each report that is dismissed in this fashion resembles a large triumph for the Chinese Communist Party.
+It would be easy to see it as an international impasse, but in actuality each report that is dismissed in this fashion resembles a considerable triumph for the Chinese Communist Party.
 Their persecution ploughs onward, unfettered, having only had to issue a statement effectively questioning the intelligence of Western journalists and politicians, while any meaningful resistance is delayed.
 So far, the CCP has been able to dismiss every report on Uyghur persecution in exactly this fashion.

 The Trump presidency got few things right, both domestically and abroad, but it did offer – in 45’s typically candid and cavalier style – an unwavering condemnation what we all know to be an openly oppressive regime.
 After years of world leaders tiptoeing around this fact, Trump’s scathing, public attacks were a breath of fresh air in his otherwise toxically polluted tenure as Commander-in-Chief.
 Yet even his stance on China was for all the wrong reasons, and crucially alienated allies in the process.
 For with every promising pledge to decrease dependency on Chinese goods, came a defence of Putin or a photo-op with Kim Jong-Un, demonstrating his policy was never about tackling tyranny, but rather harvesting support from his base and projecting his America-first agenda.